kinopio-club/kinopio-help/posts/teams.md

 ## Creating Teams

 You can create as many teams as you'd like.
-A single team can be shared by a whole company, but you can create separate teams for departments, or projects.
+A single team can be shared by a whole company, but you can create smaller teams for departments, or projects as well.

 To create a new team, click on `yourself → Teams → New Team`.
 You'll be able to change the color and name of the team at any time.